 Just a century ago, before I was born, there was a nation suffering a good deal more than the United States is now.
 It was a nation that suffered a severe and humiliating military defeat in a world war for which it was unfairly held responsible and punished with crushing demands for reparations.
 Inflation was so bad that a wheel barrow full of paper money could hardly buy a loaf of bread.
 Unemployment was rampant, crime and corruption systemic and poverty the norm.
 But a leader arose who was able to deliver jobs, an economic revival, a renewed sense of national pride and a measure of international influence.
 Yes, the press was being systematically repressed, but its criticism of the new regime that was doing so much for the nation seemed to justify these measures.
 Yes, it was a shame that so many Jewish people were losing their homes and businesses.
 But what is that in the grand scheme of things?
 And anyway, it doesn’t affect us.
 Bottom line, the leader has given us jobs, incomes, pride in our country and a strong economy.
 For that we can surely overlook his personal flaws and the unfortunate effects of his policies on people at the margins.
 I don’t have to finish the story for you.
 You know how it ended.

-Think I am being alarmist?
-Well, I may not be old enough to remember Hitler’s Germany, but I can remember a time in these United States when women were dying routinely of sepsis form self induced abortions, when interracial marriage was illegal in most states, when prayer was imposed on public school children, when kids merely suspected of being gay were routinely bullied and the school authorities turned a blind eye.
+Here is what I can remember: I remember a time in these United States when women were dying routinely of sepsis form self induced abortions, when interracial marriage was illegal in most states, when prayer was imposed on public school children, when kids merely suspected of being gay were routinely bullied and the school authorities turned a blind eye.
 I am old enough to remember how my mother, who rose to the level of supervisor of her department in a government agency, was paid half of what her male counterparts were paid-and the law said that was just fine.
 I can still remember how four KKK members bombed a Birmingham church killing four little black girls and got off scott free.
 This is the country we had before, Brown v.
 Board of Education, before Roe v.
 Wade, before Loving v.
 Virginia, before Obergefell v.
 Hodges.
 It is the sort of country you get when rights are taken away.

 Tracey